Masked Motion Encoding for Self-Supervised Video Representation Learning: Experiments

 \section{Experiments}

-\textbf{Datasets.} We evaluate our \sexyname on two large-scale datasets, namely Kinetics-400 (K400)~\citep{K400} and Something-Something V2 (SSV2)~\citep{SSV2}.
-The K400 dataset contains 240k training videos and 20k validation videos that span 400 action categories.
-Compared with K400, SSV2 involves more human-object interactions.
-Recognizing these actions requires the model to focus more on the motion instead of background information.
-SSV2 contains 168k training videos and 24k validation videos in 174 action categories.
-We also evaluate on smaller action recognition datasets, \ie, UCF101~\citep{UCF101} (9.5k/3.7k videos for train/test) with 101 classes and HMDB51~\citep{HMDB51} (3.5k/1.5k videos for train/test) with 51 classes.

-\textbf{Implementation details.} Unless otherwise stated, we follow previous trails~\citep{VideoMAE} and feed the model a 224$\times$224 16-frame clip with strides 4 and 2 for K400 and SSV2 respectively.
-We use vanilla ViT-Base~\citep{VideoMAE} as the backbone in all experiments.
-As for the motion target, we set the trajectory length to $L=6$ and the number of trajectories in each patch to $K=4$.
-Our models are trained on 16 NVIDIA-3090 GPUs.
-See Appendix for further details.
+\para \textbf{Implementation details.} We conduct experiments on Kinetics-400 (K400), Something-Something V2 (SSV2), UCF101 and HMDB51 datasets.
+Unless otherwise stated, we follow previous trails~\cite{VideoMAE} and feed the model a 224$\times$224 16-frame clip with strides 4 and 3 for K400 and SSV2 respectively.
+We use vanilla ViT-Base~\cite{vit} as the backbone in all experiments.
+As for the motion trajectory, we set the trajectory length to $L=6$ and the number of trajectories in each patch to $K=4$.
+Our models are trained on 16 NVIDIA GeForce RTX 3090 GPUs.
+Note that for all the ablation studies, we use a smaller pre-training dataset and reduce the input patches of fine-tuning to speed up the experiments, details can be found in Appendix.